-Ismene is a member of the Amaryllidaceae family.
+Ismene is a member of the Amaryllidaceae family with 10 species.
 It was segregated from Hymenocallis by Meerow in 1990.
 The main feature that distinguishes this genus from Hymenocallis is the pseudostem which is formed from elongated leaf sheaths.
 In addition, the flowers are declinate to pendulous and the staminal cup is usually striped green.
 Species are endemic to the Central Andes of Ecuador, Peru and Bolivia.
 In Hymenocallis the leaves never form a prolonged pseudostem, flowers are sub-erect to erect, and the staminal cup is never striped green within.
 Hymenocallis is mostly absent from South America (native in northern South America only and never in the Andes).

 Hybrids of Ismene, Hymenocallis, Elisena, and Leptochiton can be found on the IsmeneHybrids wiki page.
 The plants known as Ismene × festalis and Ismene 'Sulphur Queen' will be found on this page.

 Ismene amancaes (syn.
 Hymenocallis amancaes) is native to Peru.
 It has a bright yellow flower with a green striped staminal cup.
 In habitat, it flowers before the leaves appear.
 In the Bay Area, it flowers after the leaves appeared in August.
 It is a summer-growing, winter-dormant species.
 During winter dormancy, keep the medium barely moist.
 Photo taken June 2006 by Lee Poulsen.
 Photos 2-6 were taken by Nhu Nguyen.